 The main building is a short walking distance from the National Garden of Athens, the Presidential Palace and the National Stadium, where the first contemporary Olympic Games took place, and near the Zappeion Megaron, where the European Greek Presidency took place in 2014.

-Today, the building is undergoing a process of gradual transformation and renovation and is well sought after by leading arts organizations.
+Today, thanks to generous private and pubic funding, the building is undergoing a process of gradual transformation and renovation and is well sought after by leading arts organizations.
 To name but a few highlights:

-All our friends and visitors are welcome to experience this unique event and get to know a seminal building at the heart of downtown Athens and the leading performing arts institute in Greece today.
+All our friends and visitors are welcome to visit our seminal building at the heart of downtown Athens and get to know the leading performing arts institute in Greece today.